PizzaStack/project-two-library-group/MAPPINGS_DOCUMENTATION.md

     },
     "datecheckedout": "2019-01-31T06:00:00.000+0000"
 }
-@GetMapping("Book/author/{author});
-Same response as mapping above this one, except you pass in an author and it searches for that, instead of by title.

-@GetMapping("Book/parameter/{parameter}")
-Returns json representation of books.
-You pass in a paramater that is matched against author, title, or keyword.
-If no books are found by passed parameter, return string "Sorry no books where found with matching criteria"

 @GetMapping("Book/LoggedInPatron")
 Returns json representation of books that are checked out by the logged in Patron.
 Otherwise it returns string "You don't have any books that are not checked out"